Pinnacle-Technology-Inc/Morelia/_sources/streaming.rst.txt

 And presto, you are all ready to stream!
 In the next section, we will carry our example over and loop at how to start collecting data now that everything is in place.

+.. important:: Streaming to InfluxDB takes a lot of storage!
+By default we have set the time limit of data points to 2 days, so that collection does not crash your computer.
+These storage limits can be changed, which is further explained in the :ref:`influx-label` section.

 =====================
 Let the Data Flow! 🌊